Health & Wellness

 What is mange in dogs?

-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, mange in dogs is a skin infection caused by mites, which are arachnids related to spiders and ticks.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, mange in dogs is a skin infection caused by mites, which are arachnids related to spiders and ticks.

 Causes and symptoms of mange in dogs